 auto-start: Enables auto start of cache on cache startup.

-data-format: The format with which data is stored in cache, can be Binary or Object.
+data-format: The format with which data is stored in cache, can be Serialized or Object.

 <logging enable-logs="True" trace-errors="True" trace-notices="False" trace-warnings="False" trace-debug="False" log-path=""/>

 NCache maintains a log file to write traces for information and debugging purposes.
 Using these tags user can enable or disable the various traces.
 By default, only “Error” trace is enabled, rest of the traces are disabled.
 Error trace does not affect the cache performance but for other traces we recommend not to enable them in a production environment as they affect the performance of NCache.